bpacker504-png/manifold-docusaurus/docs/overview.md

 ## Report an Issue or Request a Feature

 We aren't just making Manifold for us.
 We're making it for you too.
 If you find a bug or aren't seeing functionality you need, [we want to know](https://github.com/ManifoldScholar/manifold/issues/new)!

+## Example Use Case: Scalable Content Platforms

+Manifold can be used in a wide range of content-driven applications beyond academic publishing.
+Interactive digital platforms, documentation hubs, and industry knowledge bases benefit from Manifold’s modular structure, version control support, and open-source architecture.

+For example, scalable real-time platforms such as multiplayer gaming or digital entertainment portals often handle structured assets, documentation, and modular content delivery.
+These systems follow similar architectural requirements—distributed content, reusable components, and collaborative workflows.
+A relevant industry example can be seen in **casino game development**, where platforms support real-time interactions, user content delivery, and modular game architecture.
+Additional technical insights into such scalable gaming platforms can be found here: [https://www.trueigtech.com/casino-game-development/](https://www.trueigtech.com/casino-game-development/)